Jarrow March: Hunger marches

 Two additional national marches were held in 1934 and 1936.
 By this time the country had made a substantial recovery from the worst depression years of 1929–32.
 Unemployment was significantly down, annual growth was averaging 4%, and many parts of the country were enjoying a substantial boom in housing and consumer goods.
-The increasing prosperity was not, however, uniformly spread, and there were sharp contrasts between economic conditions in the south and those in the north-east, South Wales, Scotland and elsewhere, where the rate of recovery was much slower.
-At the same time, the national mood was changing; external factors such as the rise of fascism in Europe helped to unify the British left, and there were more supportive voices in parliament on behalf of the unemployed.
+The increasing prosperity was not uniformly spread, and there were sharp contrasts between economic conditions in the south, and those in the north-east, South Wales, Scotland and elsewhere, where the rate of recovery was much slower.

+At the same time, the national mood was changing.
+External factors such as the rise of fascism in Europe helped to unify the British left, and there were more supportive voices in parliament on behalf of the unemployed.
 The idea of marching as a means of expressing political or social grievances had by now become an accepted and well-established tactic, and there was a growing awareness of the problems complained of, which counterbalanced their exploitation by the Communists.
 The historian A. J. P. Taylor considered that the hunger marchers had "displayed the failure of capitalism in a way that mere figures or literary description could not.
 Middle-class people felt the call of conscience".

 Local background: Jarrow

 Town history

 Jarrow, situated on the River Tyne in County Durham, northern England, entered British history in the 8th century, as the home of Bede, the early Christian monk and scholar.
 After Bede, little changed in the remote rural community for a thousand years, although his monastery was dissolved under Henry VIII in the 16th century.
 The discovery of coal in the 17th century led to major changes.
 Mining on an industrial scale began in the early 1800s, resulting in the population of Jarrow more than doubling between 1801 and 1821 to around 3,500, largely from the influx of mineworkers.

 The town's years as a coalfield were unhappy.
 Living conditions in many of the hastily erected cottages were insanitary, lacking water and drainage.
 There was a serious outbreak of cholera in Jarrow and northeast England in the winter of 1831–32, as part of an epidemic that spread from Europe and resulted in more than 200 deaths in Newcastle alone.
 Relations in Jarrow between employer and employee were poor; workers were held by the "bond" system whereby they were tied to a particular employer for a year, whether or not that employer could provide work.

 Working conditions in the mines were dangerous: there were explosions in 1826, 1828 and 1845, each with large loss of life.
 Attempts by workers to organise into a trade union were fiercely opposed by the employers.
-Nevertheless, miners conducted lengthy strikes in 1832 and 1844, each ending when hunger forced them back to work.
+Miners conducted lengthy strikes in 1832 and 1844, each ending when hunger forced them back to work.
 After the easier seams of coal were exhausted, the Jarrow pits became less profitable, and in 1851 the owners abandoned them altogether.